GRAPHIC-Take Five: Recession talk justified? Follow the data | Business

 Economists predict COVID curbs will have driven a 6% slump in China's April retail sales, almost double March falls.
 U.S. April retail sales are tipped to rise, but as in March, gasoline and food may account for most of the increase.
 British consumer confidence slumped in March to near the lowest in nearly half a century, research firm GfK said.
 A cost-of-living squeeze likely deepened shoppers' gloom in April.

-No surprise global consumer discretionary shares have tumbled almost a third this year, exceeding a broader equity index fall .
+No surprise global consumer discretionary shares have tumbled almost a third this year, exceeding a broader equity index fall.
 Investors have taken note; several say they are no longer banking on the consumer.
-4/ PIPELINES & PAYMENTS
+5/ PIPELINES & PAYMENTS

 This has hit flows to Europe already diminished after Ukraine declared force majeure and said it will not reopen a key gas transit route from Russia to Europe until Kyiv obtains full control over its pipeline system.
 And there's still confusion among EU gas companies over a payment scheme decreed by Moscow in March that the European Commission has said would breach EU sanctions as deadlines approach.